sait-wbdv/assessments/cpnt200/final/README.md

 Content can be your own work or any openly licensed assets.

-### 4. Widgets
+### 4. Extras
-- Add the "Recent Posts" widget somewhere on the site and apply custom CSS for presentation.
+- Add the "Recent Posts" _widget_ somewhere on the site and apply custom CSS for presentation.
-- Use five of [the following widgets](widgets.png) (marked in green) on each page (can be different widgets on each page)
+- Use five of [the following _widgets_](widgets.png) (marked in green) on each page (can be different widgets on each page)
+- Add a form on the website using a _plugin_ with at least 3 fields.
+  - Examples:
+    - newsletter subscription
+    - contact form
+    - small survey
+  - The form does not have to submit an email but should present a valid confirmation screen after submission.

 ### 5. Peer Evaluation
 At the end of the Final Project, all team members must evaluate their teammates on a scale of 1-10.
 Each member's mark for this portion will be the average score given to them by their teammates.